 As currently constructed some of the major elements driving these tensions range from Brexit, with D-day fast approaching and still no clear path for how a deal will look for both the EU and UK.
 US/China trade war, every few days we hear reports of which industry may be next affected by potential tariff rises in this tit-for-tat dispute.
-Saudi Arabia and the turmoil which was created in the recent fallout from a US based journalist being killed in an apparent torture in Turkey, leading to speculation on the future of the Kingdom and the economy reeling from this uncertainty affecting Oil prices in the process.
-Below I will analyse the 3 markets most affected by the factors discussed above to see the current positioning of these, and any potential technical trends being formed which could create market opportunity.
+Saudi Arabia and the turmoil which was created in the recent fallout from a US-based journalist being killed in apparent torture in Turkey, leading to speculation on the future of the Kingdom and the economy reeling from this uncertainty affecting Oil prices in the process.
+Below I will analyze the 3 markets most affected by the factors discussed above to see the current positioning of these, and any potential technical trends being formed which could create market opportunity.

-Recent dollar strength has been seen as one of the contributors to recent sell-off’s in emerging markets economies.
+Recent dollar strength has been seen as one of the contributors to recent sell-offs in emerging markets economies.
 Looking at EURUSD we can see post-spring to date after a long bear run in this pairing, we have entered a consolidation.
 With the notion that a weak dollar is good for all, plus the technical positioning of this support point will see a lot of retail traders potentially lulled into longs here.
 What are your views on this?

-Continuing with the dollar strength story we saw Gold fall back to it’s long-term floor price of $1,189.Last weeks ally led by a weak start to earnings season has also slowed as the volumes seem to have reached overbought territory.
+Continuing with the dollar strength story we saw Gold fall back to its long-term floor price of $1,189.Last week’s ally led by a weak start to earnings season has also slowed as the volumes seem to have reached overbought territory.
 This in conjunction with the moving averages may be an anticipation of what goes up eventually coming back down, with that long-term floor price potentially the next stop if indication mature how many traders may be hoping.

 For you, scouting the correct opportunities whilst managing your risk will be one of the biggest hurdles in achieving success in your trading.
-Here at Tradeview we have recently launched TradeGate Hub – which offers real-time social trading services from our own team of well vetted and experienced traders.
+Here at Tradeview, we have recently launched TradeGate Hub – which offers real-time social trading services from our own team of well-vetted and experienced traders.
 Along with fundamental news and the potential effects they may have on markets you trade.